jvanriel/road-to-graphql/README.md

 # road-to-graphql

+This repository demonstrates the combination twintag, deno and graphql.

-Implements a Users database using twintag structured data.
+It implements a Users database using twintag structured data.

 The table is called `appusers` with columns

-* id: ising internal object UUID ($qid) as user's id
 * username: some string
 * password: hash of password really
 * email: nullable

+Using the object's `$qid` aka UUID in Twintag Admin as user's id.

-GraphQL Schema is
+The GraphQL Schema is

 ```
   scalar Uuid